lucasvanmol/algorand-sandbox-action/README.md

 **Optional** Config to use with `sandbox up $CONFIG`.
 One of `release`, `beta`, `dev` or `nightly` (default `"release"`).

+## Outputs

+### `mnemonic`

+Mnemonic of an account that has some algos in it, that can be used to fund test transactions.

 ## Example usage